input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ### Visibility of Delegation on the Blockchain

-We expect stake pools to share their rewards with the delegators.
+We enable stake pools to automatically share their rewards with the delegators.
 In order to do this, there must be evidence for the delegation happening.
 Furthermore, we want the sharing of rewards to be enforced by the protocol, so the evidence must be recorded on the blockchain.

 ### Restricting Chain Delegation